dbrownidau/constitution/CASSA-Constitution.md

 14.5.
 Under no circumstances shall right of voting by proxy be permitted.

 14.6.
-Unless otherwise stated, the quorum for a vote to be valid is equal to the number of executive committee members.
+Unless otherwise stated, the quorum for a vote to be valid is equal to half the number of executive committee members, rounded up.

 15. Minutes of Meetings
 -----------------------